VGA = Vermont Grocers Association

 The Vermont Grocers' Association is a statewide trade association representing all sectors of the Vermont food industry.
 Approximately 670 stores belong to the organization, including supermarkets, superettes, convenience and country stores along with over 200 suppliers to the industry.. read more »

-On May 23, 2013 the United States Department of Agriculture (USDA) issued final regulations that take effect immediately (but may allow for a six month education period) to require revisions to Country of Origin labeling (COOL) requirements only for muscle cuts of beef (including veal), pork, lamb, chicken and goat meat.
+The United States Department of Agriculture (USDA) issued final regulations that take final effect on November 23, 2014 to require revisions to Country of Origin labeling (COOL) requirements only for muscle cuts of beef (including veal), pork, lamb, chicken and goat meat.

 The Vermont Grocers' Association released a report conducted by John Dunham & Associates, located in New York.
 The report finds that the food industry creates over 21,000 good paying jobs in the state when all of the economic lineages to suppliers are taken into account.
 The food sector provides both large and small communities with a wide array of good and products ranging from fresh produce to boxed cereals to other basic household necessities.

 Vermont Health Connect

 BlueCross BlueShield of Vermont Health Reform Resources